-I often wish I had time in the treatment room to teach my patients about nutrition.
+I often wish I had time in the treatment room to teach my patients about nutrition and the importance of knowing their heart rate variability.
 Nutrition is an important issue for a few reasons.
 First, because we’ve greatly reduced the number of deaths from accidents and infections, most people in developed countries now die from conditions that are influenced by long-term eating habits: heart disease, cancer, stroke, diabetes, and Alzheimer’s.

 Second, we have different nutritional challenges today than ever before.
 For most of human history, people ate to survive and barely had a choice of what to eat – but it was entirely natural and mostly local.
 Now our choices are dizzying, much of our food is created or processed in factories, and there are all kinds of new unknowns – such as the influence of pesticides, chemicals used in production and packaging, and nonstick coatings on cookware.